cordery/django-countries-plus/README.rst

 Notes on 1.0.0
 --------------
 * The data migration has been removed in favour of the new management command and manually loading the fixture.
+* The fixture is no longer named initial_data and so must be loaded manually, if desired.
 * In order to provide better compatibility with the way Django loads apps the Country model is no longer importable directly from countries_plus.
 * The get_country_by_request utility function has been moved into the Country model, and is available as Country.get_by_request(request)
 * Test coverage has been substantially improved.